zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   | **choices**: inactive, active, loaded, reset_clear, reset_normal, set, facts

+select_properties
+  Limits the returned properties of the LPAR to those specified in this parameter plus those specified in the \ :literal:`properties`\  parameter.

+  The properties can be specified with underscores or hyphens in their names.

+  Null indicates not to limit the returned properties in this way.

+  This parameter is ignored for \ :literal:`state`\  values that cause no properties to be returned.

+  The specified properties are passed to the 'Get Logical Partition Properties' HMC operation using the 'properties' query parameter and save time for the HMC to pull together all properties.

+  | **required**: False
+  | **type**: list
+  | **elements**: str

 activation_profile_name
   The name of the image or load activation profile to be used when the LPAR needs to be activated, for \ :literal:`state=active`\  and \ :literal:`state=loaded`\ .